 Professional Engineering Practicum and Portfolio

-If you are enrolled in the Master of Professional Engineering, then you must complete relevant, discipline-related work experience as part of your course requirements.
+If you are enrolled in the Bachelor of Engineering (Honours) or the Master of Professional Engineering (MPE), then you must complete relevant, discipline-related work experience as part of your course requirements.

-If you are enrolled in the Engineering Science Major and intend to continue into the Master of Professional Engineering, then you can also start relevant, discipline-related work experience during your undergraduate studies.
+If you are enrolled in the Engineering Science Major and intend to continue into the Master of Professional Engineering (MPE), then you can also start relevant, discipline-related work experience during your undergraduate studies.

 The primary aims of the professional practicum are:

 - to provide you with important insights into the work of engineers

 - to allow you to apply theory in practice

 - to help you develop generic competencies that will assist you in your future career

 You will report on your experiences by preparing a portfolio of Career Episode Reports and submitting this in the unit GENG5010 Professional Engineering Portfolio.
 You will be automatically enrolled in this unit in the final semester of your studies.
 You can accrue hours towards the practicum at any time during your studies.
 You will not be able to graduate until this work experience is completed and a portfolio has been submitted and assessed as satisfactory.
 While your portfolio is due in your final semester of study, you are strongly encouraged to start working on it as early as possible.

 What is the Professional Practicum?